-The left side of the brain is also considered the “language hub” of the brain.
+The left side of the brain is considered the “language hub” of the brain.
 It is where the bulk of your language abilities lie, particularly your ability to produce and understand language.
 Consequently, damage to the left hemisphere can result in a variety of speech- and language-related deficits.

-Now that you’re familiar with what functions are regulated by the left hemisphere, let’s discuss the potential effects of left side brain damage.
+Now that you’re familiar with what functions are regulated by the left side of the brain, let’s discuss the potential effects of left side brain damage.
 Keep in mind that everyone’s brain is uniquely wired and the different areas of function will vary slightly from person to person.

 Damage to the left side of the brain can occur due to many different neurological injuries or disorders, including TBI and left hemisphere stroke.
-Depending on the location of the injury, left hemisphere damage can cause a variety of secondary effects that impact your movement, communication, and cognitive skills.
+Depending on the location of the injury, left side brain damage can cause a variety of secondary effects that impact your movement, communication, and cognitive skills.

-Below are some common effects that may occur following left hemisphere brain damage:
+Below are some common effects that may occur following left side brain damage:

 Aphasia is a language disorder that affects a person’s ability to produce and understand speech.
 It may also cause difficulties with reading and writing, which can be extremely frustrating for survivors.

-Several types of aphasia may develop after damage to the left hemisphere.
+Several types of aphasia may develop after damage to the left side of the brain.
 The three most common are:

 - Broca’s aphasia.
-Also known as “expressive” or “non-fluent” aphasia.
+This is sometimes referred to as “expressive” or “non-fluent” aphasia.
 With Broca’s aphasia, a person may understand what others say, but cannot produce their own words.
-As a result, they may struggle to find the right words to say and repeatedly use short sentences or single words to get their point across.
+As a result, they may struggle to find the right words to say and might repeatedly use short sentences or single words to get their point across.
 Individuals with Broca’s aphasia are often able to read (silently, not out loud), but frequently have trouble with writing.

 - Wernicke’s aphasia.
 This form of aphasia is the opposite of Broca’s aphasia.
 With Wernicke’s aphasia, a person can speak fluently, but cannot understand language.
-For example, they may be unable to read, recognize what others are saying, and speak in long, nonsensical sentences.
+For example, they may be unable to read or recognize what others are saying, and often speak in long, nonsensical sentences.
 The tone and articulation of their words may be unaffected, but these individuals tend to speak rapidly and might have difficulty repeating words or phrases.

 2. Apraxia of Speech

 Not all language problems are caused by aphasia.
-Sometimes following left hemisphere brain damage, the brain loses its ability to communicate fluently with the facial muscles.
-This leads to a condition called apraxia of speech.
+Following left side brain damage, the brain sometimes loses its ability to communicate fluently with the facial muscles.
+This leads to a condition called apraxia of speech, or verbal apraxia.

 With apraxia of speech, the brain cannot plan and coordinate the sequences of oral motor movements necessary for speech articulation.
 This may make it difficult to form and pronounce words correctly, even though you may not have weakness in the muscles involved in speech and you know what words you want to say.

-Because the left side of the brain controls movement on the right side of the body, left hemisphere brain damage may cause right-side weakness (hemiparesis).
+The left side of the brain controls movement on the right side of the body, therefore left side brain damage may cause right-side weakness (hemiparesis).
 In severe cases, a person can experience full paralysis on their right side (right sided hemiplegia).